 Zebrafish Information Network (ZFIN): an NIH-funded database that collects, curates, and disseminates genetic, genomic, phenotypic, and developmental data about the zebrafish Danio rerio.
 Data represented in ZFIN are derived from three primary sources: curation of zebrafish publications, individual research laboratories, and collaborations with bioinformatics organizations.

 Data Repositories Established as NIH Trusted Partners

 A "trusted partner" is defined as a public or private, national or international organization that is able to meet core NIH standards for establishing data quality and data management service protocols for NIH, based on the programmatic need of an NIH funding Institute or Center (IC).
-A trusted partnership can be established only through a contract between NIH and the trusted partner organization.
+A trusted partnership can be established only through a contract mechanism between an NIH funding IC and the trusted partner organization.
 Contracts are awarded through an IC's standard acquisition and negotiation processes.
 NIH funding ICs that are interested in submitting an application to establish a trusted partnership should contact GDS staff at:

 NIH Established Trusted Partners

 Cancer Genomics Hub (CGHub): CGHub stores, catalogs, and facilitates research using cancer genome sequences, alignments, and mutation information from The Cancer Genome Atlas (TCGA) consortium and related projects.